syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-change-the-row-header-to-display-line-numbers-instead-of-the-black-triangle-in-GridDataBoundGrid.md

 ---
 layout: post
 title: GridDataBoundGrid | Windows Forms | Syncfusion
-description: Learn about How to Change the Row Header to Display Line Numbers Instead of the Black Triangle in Griddataboundgrid in Windows Forms GridDataBoundGrid and more.
+description: Learn about How to Change the Row Header to Display Line Numbers Instead of the Black Triangle in Windows Forms GridDataBoundGrid and more.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug